• Address:

 1. Only teacher who registers for the program will get materials.

-2. One class of 35 students or less 99% of students will be able to ask questions and be on camera, if more than one class not all students will be able to ask questions and it is not fair to the students.
+2. With one class of 35 students or less then at least 99% of the students will be able to ask questions and be on camera, if more than one class in one room not all students will be able to ask questions and it is not fair to the students.

 3. It is bad for our statistics, the more teachers that register the more we can offer the program in the future.
 At the end of the school year I set up the next year's programs by how many registered for what program.
-The more registrations on the schedule the more it will be offered in the future.
-I go by registrations and not the count of students in one particular program.
+We go by registrations and not the count of students for a program.

-4. The more we have registered the more my supervisor will support the authors and specialists we use for our programs and therefore we have funding for future programs.
+4. The more we have registered the more the MISD will support the authors and educational specialists we use for our programs and therefore we have funding for future programs.

 We use Zoom as our cloud base software program to make the distance learning connections.